 Regardless of your height, you’ll want to position the camera lens slightly above your eye line as opposed to dead even.

 This type of shot will avoid a double chin and emphasize your eyes.
-It’s a winning angle, all around.
+It’s a winning angle for anyone, all around.

 6. Watch Your Lighting